 Dish soap is certainly tempting to use, as you always have some on tap right there next to the sink, but these soaps can open you up to other problems.
 The problem with these products is that they’re not formulated to clean any stone surface and they tend to leave a translucent film on the surface of your countertops.
 These may not be noticeable at first, but can build up to make for a hazy surface that is lacking the shine that your countertops once had — or even still do in lower trafficked areas.

 Use a Cleaner Made for Quartz and Natural Stone:

-Formulated from the ground up for use on quartz, Granite Gold Quartz Brite® combines a streak-free, pH balanced cleaner with a biodegradable and non-toxic polish all-in-one bottle.
+Formulated from the ground up for use on quartz, Granite Gold Quartz Brite® combines a streak-free, pH balanced cleaner with a polish all-in-one bottle.
 This allows you to quickly and easily spray down and clean your counters, and leave them shiny and bright all at once — leaving your food-prep surface spotless and safe for the next meal.

 To clean your quartz with this cleaner, spray directly onto the surface and buff to a shine with a paper towel or microfiber cloth, and then wipe the surface clear with a dry cloth.
 If that sounds easy, that’s because it really doesn’t get much easier than that without some Jetsons-esque technology.
 Also, more good news in the fact that this cleaner works great for other similar synthetic surfaces too, such as LG, Corian, Formica, ceramic and laminate — just avoid using it on floors, as the polish can make the surface slippery.